sayan1919/Boardbase-main/README.md

   - username: bugs    |     password: bunny (user role)
   - username: daffy   |     password: duck  (manager role)
 5. You can also sign-up as a new user and customize your role to play with the application! 😊

+## Also "Ultimate_Pipeline_Setup_Guide" this folder will guide you to setup the whole DevOps Workflow.